CAT HEART

-Meghan from Mountain View, CA writes to ask about her young cat's gagging which occurs after exercise.
+her young cat's gagging which occurs after exercise.

 Dear Dr. Neely,

 Recently I have started noticing that my 2 1/2 year old cat, Mariposa, has a strange reaction when playing chase the string on a stick.
 I like to run her (and her brother) up and down the hall as they play chase.
-I also find it amusing to start moving it around in circles, and back and forth, so fast that there little heads are going in circles.
-They love it, and little Mariposa is CONSTANLY begging to play.
+I also find it amusing to start moving it around in circles, and back and forth, so fast that their little heads are going in circles.
+They love it, and little Mariposa is CONSTANTLY begging to play.
 She has TONS of energy and a zest for stalking the string and running up and down.

 However, I have noticed that after the running up and down, when there is the time she is just sitting, stalking and watching it as I quickly (I mean quickly, it has to make her dizzy) swirl it in circles, Mariposa has had this strange reaction where: